 What is my budget?

 Unfortunately, guns are not free or inexpensive.
 A basic handgun starts around $400 and goes way up from there.
 You have the option to buy used, and it usually isn’t a bad choice.
 However, buying a used gun is like buying anything else second-hand, you never know how the previous owner treated it.
 Quality guns tend to hold their value.
 A used GLOCK or Smith & Wesson M&P will fetch a price fairly close to the MSRP.
 You may get lucky and find a seller who is trying to pay his rent.
 In cases like these, you can get amazing deals on some real gems.
-However, you’re buying your first firearm and I highly recommend buying a new-in-the-box name brand gun.
+However, you’re buying your first firearm and I highly recommend buying a new-in-the-box name-brand gun.
 There are plenty of junky, unreliable firearms floating around the used market and you don’t want to waste your money.

 You didn’t think you were just going to buy a gun and throw it in storage did you?
 Practice makes perfect, and you should practice often.
-In doing so, you’re new fancy gun is going to get filthy.
+In doing so, your new fancy gun is going to get filthy.
 Get a basic cleaning kit.
 A gummed up firearm could jam when you need it most, and that isn’t going to do anybody any good.
 While you at it, grab some eye and ear protection.
 Gun ranges won’t allow you to shoot without them, so you’re going to need them anyway.
 Trust me, you’ll thank yourself after the first time you hear a handgun at an indoor range.

 I hope we’ve taken away some of the mystery of gun shopping.
 However, do yourself a favor and do your own research.
 There are tons of amazing firearms out there.
 Hopefully you’ll be the proud owner of more than one of them.